niketanpansare/incubator-systemml/docs/beginners-guide-caffe2dml.md

 - How to set maximum number of iterations for training ?

-Caffe allows you to set the maximum number of iterations in solver specification
+The maximum number of iterations can be set in the solver specification

 	# The maximum number of iterations
 	max_iter: 2000